on4kjm/FLEcli/README.md

 ![Go Build & Test](https://github.com/jmMeessen/FLEcli/workflows/Go%20Build%20&%20Test/badge.svg)

 ["Fast Log Entry"](https://www.df3cb.com/fle/) is a nifty tool, written by DF3CB.
 It allows quick and efficient entry of radio amateur contacts made during DXpeditions, contests or SOTA/WWFF activation.
 It can export the listed contacts in ADIF format ready to be uploaded to eQSL/LOTW or submitted for SOTA and WWFF.
-The program is only availble as a Windows executable which leaves the Mac or Linux users (like me) in the cold.
+The program is only available as a Windows executable which leaves the Mac or Linux users (like me) in the cold.

-This tool is intended to process FLE formated files on other platform than Windows.
+This tool is intended to process FLE formatted files on other platform than Windows.
 The FLE file format is described on https://www.df3cb.com/fle/documentation/

 But is also the alibi to learn and explore GO.

 ## Usage

 ### Installing
-TBD: Running on a Mac, Linux, windows.
+The tool is installed by downloading and unpacking the archive for your operating system.

+The releases are downloaded for https://github.com/on4kjm/FLEcli/releases

+The application is available in the following packaging:
+* `FLEcli_v..._macOS_64-bit.tar.gz` is the MacOS version.
+* `FLEcli_v..._windows_32-bit.zip` is the Windows version.
+Only the 32 bit is proposed as it should work also on older Windows version.
+* `FLEcli_v..._Linux_64-bit.tar.gz` is the 64 bits distribution for Linux.
+* `FLEcli_v..._Linux_32-bit.tar.gz` is the 32 bits distribution for Linux
+* `FLEcli_v..._Linux_arm.tar.gz` is the 32 bits ARM (instruction set 6) distribution (for RaspberryPi older models for example)
+* `FLEcli_v..._Linux_arm64.tar.gz` is the 64 bits ARM (instruction set 6) distribution

+Detailed installation instructions can be found here (TODO).

+**Important note:** at this stage, the MacOS binary is not signed.
+It will fail to load on the recent OS version unless a very permissive security setting is enable (which is not advised).
+Therefore, it is advised to run FLEcli as a Docker application (available on DockerHub).
+An alternative is to compile the application.
+Further explanation can be found here (TODO)

 ### Commands and options